GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 The four application winners will then move onto Round 2 judging.
 Round 2 judging will consist of 3 federal employee judges and will be conducted virtually using GSA-provided videoconferencing software and in-person at 1800 F St NW, Washington, DC 20405.
 Registered participants at all eight GSA locations nationwide will be treated equitably and there will be no advantage given to participants who are in-person at 1800 F St NW, Washington, DC 20405.
 Each team will be presenting their solution to a judging panel for up to five minutes.

 In Round 2 judging, the pool of competition will be the four application-specific winners from Round 1 judging.
 The judges will be evaluating each solution as if they are the application user.
-The round will be judged based on the following criteria with each judge independently scoring the solution on a scale of 1 to 5; for more information, please see the {{< asset-static file="round-2-GSA-Judging-Form.pdf" label="Round 2 Judging Form" >}}.
+The round will be judged based on the following criteria with each judge independently scoring the solution on a scale of 1 to 5; for more information, please see the {{< asset-static file="round-2-GSA-Judging-Form.pdf" label="Round 2 Judging Form (PDF, 46.2 KB, 2 pages)" >}}.
 These scores will then calculated into a weighted percentage as detailed below.
 The winner will be determined by averaging all federal employee judges scores and calculating the highest scoring solution:

 Use of design best practices to improve usability and emotional response — weighted at 50 percent of overall score